UbiCar for Your First Insurance

 Whereas a no-claim history takes years to build up, telematics insurers can get an extremely accurate idea of how well you drive by tracking your driving for a few weeks.

-They can then use this to ensure you pay fair rates on your car insurance policy.
+Among some other rating criteria, they may then use this to potentially offer you fairer rates on your car insurance policy.